WebOrganics/TransFormr/README.md

 * Download the latest version of Transformr from http://github.com/WebOrganics/TransFormr.
 * Unpack the entire contents of the file called WebOrganics-TransFormr-XXXXX to your webserver either into its own directory or the the root of your directory (dedicated transformers only).
-* Surf your way to wherever you unpacked your file eg: http://example.com/transformr/.
+* Surf your way to wherever you unpacked your file eg: http://example.com/transformr/ it works ( and looks ) exactly the same as the webservice available at http://transformr.co.uk/.
 * Enter a url, Have fun transforming some microformats ;)

 ## Conversions